+4.1 Key controls relating to risks, internal control (including financial management), and governance processes have been identified for review and an Enterprise Risk Management approach adopted.
+This work, shared and supported by the JAC, will reaffirm a 3 lines model approach to risk management.
+By taking a holistic approach, managers will be supported by risk professionals in the identification, management and recording of risk.
+This will ensure a top down and bottom up view that will provide a shared understanding of risk, consolidated into the strategic risk register at a corporate level.
+In consideration of JAC advice and the internally initiated risk review, a working group has been set up to better represent joint and interdependent risk across both the OPCC and the Constabulary.

-- 4.1 Key controls relating to risks, internal control (including financial management), and governance processes are identified by managers as part of the governance framework and recorded on risk registers.
-These are consolidated into the strategic risk register at a corporate level. - 4.2 Internal Audit, as part of its planned review of internal controls regularly evaluates the key controls to determine their adequacy and also carries out tests to confirm the level of compliance.
-Together the results of each review enable an audit opinion on effectiveness to be provided to management, and any actions for improvement to be agreed. - 4.3 External sources of assurance include the annual opinion and value for money conclusion by external auditors, any statutory inspections, and other external assessments e.g. by the Information Commissioners Office.
+4.2 Internal Audit, as part of its planned review of internal controls, legularly evaluates the key controls to determine their adequacy and also darries out tests to confirm the level of compliance.
+Together the results of each review enable at addit opinion on effectiveness to be provided to management, and any actions for improvement to be agreed.

+4.3 External sources of assurance include the annual opinion and value for money conclusion by external auditors, any statutory inspections, and other external assessments, e.g. by the Information Commissioners Office.
 These reports are subject to consideration by senior management and appropriate responses are agreed to any recommendations for improvements.
-The reports are normally approved in public and published. - 4.4 In conjunction with specialist Internal Audit support, the Police and Crime Commissioner has also applied the CIPFA Counter Fraud self-assessment tool to identify potential opportunities for enhancement. - The financial year 2021/22 was a shadow year for the implementation of the CIPFA Financial Management Code.
+The reports are normally approved in public and published.

+4.4 In conjunction with specialist Internal Audit support, the Police and Crime Commissioner has also applied the CIPFA Counter Fraud self-assessment tool to identify potential opportunities for enhancement.

+4.5 The CFO reviewed compliance with the CIPFA Financial Management Code, which was required to be adopted formally from 2021/22.
 The FM Code is a self-assessment of financial management within an organisation.
-The Code is written with Councils in mind and therefore we have been informed by CIPFA that police organisations will need to make their own common sense adjustments to the requirements of the Code to make it relevant for policing and that some sections will need to be disregarded.
-There is no guidance on the level of evidence that is required to support this assessment, but a desktop exercise performed drew the conclusion that the Police and Crime Commissioner is compliant with the principles of the FM Code.
+The CFO documented compliance with the Code and self-assessed the OPCC as being fully compliant with its requirements.
+Compliance was subsequently reviewed, tested and confirmed through an Internal Audit review, with an audit assurance rating of 'Substantial'.